MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>
 <summary>How can I avoid SDK timeout error while the app user signs in?</summary>

-Open sign in simple start page instead of opening login page directly to resolve the issue.
+Open the sign in simple start page instead of opening login page directly to resolve the issue.
 <br>
 &nbsp;
 </details>